Salicylic Acid

 Benzoyl peroxide is another powerful anti-acne ingredient that’s widely available in OTC products.
 Like salicylic acid, it’s generally used to treat mild acne and prevent breakouts.

 It’s also great at getting rid of excess oil and dead skin cells but may cause irritation when you first start using it.
+However, despite both being used in acne treatments, the two have quite a few differences.

 First of all, benzoyl peroxide is an antibacterial agent that kills the bacteria that can cause acne [11].
 Salicylic acid works by penetrating the pores and clearing away oils and dead skin cells.